kevinash/awesome-ai/README.md

 # Resources

-- [Book, Paperback edition](https://www.amazon.com/dp/B091J3T4HM), quality color print, feels and reads like an art book, 184 pages, 200 illustrations, 20+ study guides, highlighted tutorial sections, more illustrations than e-book (recommended with this course)
+- [Book (Paperback)](https://www.amazon.com/dp/B091J3T4HM), quality color print, feels and reads like an art book, 184 pages, 200 illustrations, 20+ study guides, highlighted tutorial sections, more illustrations than e-book (recommended with this course)
 - [Ebook (Amazon)](https://www.amazon.com/dp/B08YXW7M9K) - reflowable text, easy navigation to tutorials and easy read on phone, tablet or desktop
 - [Video Tutorials](http://awesomeai.vhx.tv)
 - [The Art of AI](https://opensea.io/collection/awesomeai) - all art and sketches from my book in one place.
 If you would like to own some of the artworks I made for this book.